• Home

 Members on Inactive Duty Service may be able to earn retirement points in paid or unpaid status (depending on the type of military service).
 Points possible may vary depending on the nature of the duty or training performed.

-Inactive Service duties can include honor guard service for military funerals, weekend Drills, attending professional development courses via distance learning or correspondence courses, and other activities.
+Inactive Service duties can include honor guard service for military funerals, weekend drills, attending professional development courses via distance learning or correspondence courses, and other activities.

-Weekend Drill periods can earn a service member four retirement points per weekend.
+Weekend drill periods can earn a service member four retirement points per weekend.

 How Many Points You Can Earn In A Typical Year In The Guard/Reserve